Jharkhand facing vaccine shortage, 3 days' stock left for 18- 44 group: CM | Health

 ''As far as death rates are concerned, we are the top in the country.
 UP and Bihar are reporting fewer deaths but you can assess if it is true.
 Many states are manipulating data but it is the priority of our government that we will ensure full transparency and take all possible steps to contain the virus,'' Soren said.

-''Till the time a single death takes place in the state, we will consider it as peak,'' he said.
+''Till the time a single death takes place in the state, we will consider it as peak,'' he said, adding that 'kafans' (shroud to cover bodies) would be made available to the people free of cost as there were reports of people facing difficulties in getting them.

+Sounds of sirens of ambulances could only be heard in state capital Ranchi a month back but now the situation has changed, he claimed.

+The second wave proved much fatal for the state and people lost their relatives, friends and loved ones, Soren said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)